Cary’s Mid-Year Report & Outlook

 In February, I attended the Forum 400 in San Antonio Texas.
 An invite-only organization, the Forum 400 serves as a resource for financial advisors, life insurance professionals, and tax planners.
 In March, I visited California to attend the First Financial Resources Spring Meeting in Laguna Beach.
 At this event, we dissected the new tax code, and spent time sharing strategies and learning from some of the top strategists in the country.
 From California, I flew straight to Salt Lake City to attend the Barron’s Independent Summit — another invite-only event where the top minds in the independent advisor community share their ideas and discuss the future of our industry.
 Although my decades of experience are certainly helpful (next year will mark my 30th year in practice), the financial world changes so quickly that I believe I have an obligation to clients and staff to keep my expertise up-to-the-minute.

-In Florida, we have added a number of new staff members: Andrew Trammell joined us as my financial planning assistant (para-planner), Brian Sirota and Josh Weller have joined us as associate financial advisors, and Olivier Etrillard came on board as an insurance specialist primarily working with French-Americans.
+In Florida, we have added a number of new staff members: Andrew Trammell joined us as my financial planning assistant (para-planner), Josh Weller has joined us as associate financial advisor, and Olivier Etrillard came on board as an insurance specialist primarily working with French-Americans.
 In our Connecticut office, Jack Schanne moved from Florida to join new advisor Frank Francese.
 Our Florida advisors also continued their education with Dan Roth being awarded the Chartered Financial Consultant designation and Rob Taylor becoming a Chartered Life Underwriter.
 The rest of our core team is intact with Liz managing my time and Patrick making sure the office runs smoothly.

 Our New Website